4.20 from 25 votes

 I’m pretty sure brownie tops my list of favorite dessert and adding a peanut butter swirl makes them even better.

-Why you’ll love this peanut butter brownie recipe
+Why you’ll love this recipe

-Peanut Butter Lovers – This gooey brownie is perfect if you love a lot of peanut butter flavor
+• Peanut Butter Lovers – This gooey brownie is perfect if you love a lot of peanut butter flavor

-Basic Ingredients – You don’t need anything special to whip these up.
+• Basic Ingredients – You don’t need anything special to whip these up.

-Ultimate Dessert – Add a scoop of vanilla ice cream and maybe even some hot fudge or peanut butter sauce to really take these fudgy brownies over the top!
+• Ultimate Dessert – Add a scoop of vanilla ice cream and maybe even some hot fudge or peanut butter sauce to really take these fudgy brownies over the top!

 Ingredients

-Below is a list of the ingredients you’ll need to gather to make this recipe.
-Scroll all the way down for the full recipe card.
+Below is a list of the ingredients you’ll need to gather to make this recipe, why you need them, and possible substitutions.
+Scroll all the way down for the full recipe card with measurements.

 These brownies are made with everyday ingredients.
 The only thing you might not have on hand are the peanut butter chips but any market (or even Target) should have them in the baking aisle, usually right next to the chocolate chips.

-ingredients laid out to make brownies
+overhead shot of labeled ingredients laid out to make peanut butter brownies.

 • Butter – I use salted butter because I like the contrast of salty to sweet.